azurecitadel/azurecitadel/content/marketplace/azureappst/st-publish.md

 1. Login to [Partner Center](https://partner.microsoft.com/dashboard/commercial-marketplace/overview) and navigate to: Commercial Marketplace -> Overview

-1. At the top of the screen, Select: New Offer -> Azure Virtual Machine
+1. At the top of the screen, Select: New Offer -> Azure Application

    ![Create a new offer in Partner Center](/marketplace/images/partnercenter-new-offer.png)